What is your BYOD policy for remote workers?

 Generally, we strongly encourage employees to use the stipend to buy a company machine (employees are required to own a portable computer), but ultimately, let them make that decision.
 There are some clients for whom it is a requirement, and our employment agreement is very clear that employees must remove any proprietary / confidential company and client information from their devices upon any exit.

-We don’t have hard and fast rules.
-This applies to both expenses and time off.
+We don’t have hard-and-fast rules.
 We expect our team to be adults, and we expect everyone to have a sense of ownership and respect, treating finite company resources as their own.
 We don’t really have an issue with people requesting reimbursement for certain purchases; if they need something to get the job done and they ask first, expensing a device is usually fine.

 Because of the type of work our customer care professionals do, they must be logged into a secured workstation to address Card Members’ inquiries.
 Many of the leaders and support professionals in our home-based team have the option to access e-mail and calendar on a personal device.